azaghal/factorio-beyond-vanilla-qol/README.md

 > Craft items that are currently held in the cursor.
 Reduces the constant opening of personal inventory for crafting that one additional inserter or belt that's missing for finishing-up the build, particularly in early game.

+### Miscellaneous

+- Enable research queue using a command in console ([Enable Research Queue](https://mods.factorio.com/mod/EnableResearchQueue))
+> For those times when you forgot to enable research queue during game creation.
+Simply run the `/enableresearchqueue` in console.

 Credits
 -------